jesrockr/stm32_f9p_gnss_rover_logger/README.md

 The value is meters.
 On boot, the OLED reminds the user to check the configured rod height.

 Rod height correction is applied in .csv output only.
-If using .ubx for PPK on each point, rod height should be noted and accounted for manually.
+If using .ubx for PPK on each point, rod height should be noted and accounted for.

 If `ROD.TXT` is missing or invalid, firmware defaults to `2.000 m`.